-guidelines or criteria.
-The purpose of the design that are incented by this plan are of a high quality nature that is respectful of the context and represents an improvement to the aesthetics of the streetscape.
-The Township's policies and design criteria are evolving. application is outlined in the "What Design Guidelines Apply" component of each financial incentive program.
+All financial incentive applications are subject to design The Guidelines outlined herein are generally not guidelines or criteria.
+The purpose of the design guidelines and criteria is to ensure that any projects Grant.
+Rather, the design criteria and policies of the that are incented by this plan are of a high quality nature that is respectful of the context and represents an improvement to the aesthetics of the streetscape.
+The Township's policies and design criteria are evolving.
+The applicable design guidelines for each incentive It is the intent of this Plan that the latest applicable Design application is outlined in the "What Design Guidelines Apply" component of each financial incentive program.